GraphProcessor/SocialNetworkAnalysis/Codes-Yche/ReadMe.md

 ![CisExp_Facebook](./images/twitter_csi_v1.png)
 ![DemonExp_Facebook](./images/twitter_demon_v1.png)

-#Improvement With REduce
+#Improvement With Reduce
-- Add reduce computation for merge
+- Add reduce computation for merge, but have some extra overhead from the figures.
 - Need to confirm the effectiveness of the final result(pending..)

 ##Collaboration 20 thousand edges